karenf2011/cg_cv_poject/README.md

 ## Database Migration
 - go to your project folder in the terminal
 - type: php migrate.php -f -s (-f rewrites all tables, -s seeds the tables)

-## What is it?
-A 'tiny' PHP & MySQL framework to build any app or website you want.
-Sure, Laravel or any other PHP framework is better and has more options, but this framework is more like a study project.
-It's a MVC framework which you can extend to what ever you want.
-Just check the code and see what it can do for you...

-Have fun!